SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-cloud-flex-legacy-account.md

 | Free or Trial  | - Professional <br/>- Enterprise—Log ingest is capped at 20GB/day. |
 | Professional | - You can increase or decrease the supported product variables while staying a Professional account.<br/>- Enterprise—Log ingest is capped at 20GB/day. |
 | Enterprise | - You can increase or decrease the supported product variables; log ingest is capped at 20GB/day. |

+## Who can upgrade my organization's account?

+It depends on your current account type:

+* If your organization currently has a Sumo Logic Free account, any admin can perform the upgrade.
+That admin is then known as the Account Owner, meaning that he or she is the only person in the account that can view and change the credit card information.
+* If your organization already has a Sumo Logic Professional account, only the existing Account Owner can perform upgrades.
+* Sumo Logic Enterprise accounts do not have account owners, as all upgrades are handled by a Sumo Logic salesperson.

 ## Upgrade an account